Bobby Witt Jr. Player Props: Royals vs. Rays

-Friday, Bobby Witt Jr. and the Kansas City Royals play the Tampa Bay Rays and Tyler Glasnow, with the first pitch at 8:10 PM ET.
+On Sunday, Bobby Witt Jr. (hitting .333 in his past 10 games) and the Kansas City Royals face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 2:10 PM ET.

-In his last action (on July 9 against the Guardians) he went 1-for-3 with a double.
+In his last game he had a one-hit showing (1-for-4) against the Rays.

 Bobby Witt Jr. Game Info & Props vs. the Rays